 The IQA shall be exempt from taxes or levies.
 The IQA may incorporate and dissolve in States of its choice.
 For legal action against them, this Amendment grants the IQA and its Members the same protections and immunities as Congress and congresspersons.

 Whereas Congress can change all congressional rules, the rules constituting the IQA’s Charter require Direct Initiative approval of the People.
 In this way, the People assume full control of the IQA and the Initiative process insofar as they do not violate the Constitution—government is not involved.

-To give the IQA a defined legal status, it can incorporate itself.
+To give the Assembly a defined self-governing legal status, it can incorporate itself.
 However, litigation can breach corporate shields with relative ease, so the Members must have legal protection against potential personal attacks.
 Congressional protection has proved very adequate.

 To cover the possibility that Congress fails to fund the Initiatives process, then the final source can be philanthropic funds and the States.